Unipotent character sheaves and strata of a reductive group

 We note the following property (which can be verified from the results in \S2).

 (a) {\it The fibre of $\t$ in 0.1(a) at the stratum consisting of regular elements in $H_r$ (or equivalently at $E=1\in\Irr_*(W)$) is in bijection with the set

 where $\r_m$ is the set of primitive $m$-th roots of $1$ in $K_r$.} \nl It is remarkable that the set (b) appears also in a quite different situation.
 Let $r,q,H_r(F_q)$ be as in 0.1(b).
 We can view $H_r(F_q)$ as a fixed point set of a Frobenius map $F:H_r@>>>H_r$.
-Let $w$ be a Coxeter element of minimal length in $W$ and let $X_w$ be the variety attached to $H_r,F,w$ in \cite{DL76}.
-Now $F$ acts on the middle cohomology with compact support of $X_w$.
-From \cite{L76} it is known that this action is semisimple and that the eigenspaces are irreducible (unipotent) representations of $H_r(F_q)$.
-These unipotent representations are in natural bijection with the character sheaves in the fibre of $\t$ at $E=1$.
-The eigenvalues of the Frobenius action are listed in \cite{L76, p.146,147}.
+For any $w\in W$ let $X_w$ be the variety attached to $H_r,F,w$ in \cite{DL76}.
+Now $F$ acts on the cohomology with compact support $H^i_c(X_w)$ of $X_w$ and in particular on $H^{|w|}_c(X_w)$.
+(We denote by $|w|$ the length of $w$.)
+Let $w$ be a Coxeter element of minimal length in $W$.
+From \cite{L76} it is known that the $F$-action on $H^{|w|}_c(X_w)$ is semisimple and that the eigenspaces are irreducible (unipotent) representations of $H_r(F_q)$.
+These unipotent representations are in bijection with the character sheaves in the fibre of $\t$ at $E=1$.
+(We use the usual bijection $Un(H_r(F_q))\lra CS(H_r)$ composed with the involution of $Un(H_r(F_q))$ which interchanges ``small'' representations with ``big'' representations.)
+The eigenvalues of the $F$-action are listed in \cite{L76, p.146,147}.
 It turns out that

 (c) these eigenvalues are exactly the roots of $1$ in (b) times integral powers of $q^{1/2}$.